 The budget pick is the Electric Kits Stratcaster and it has a basswood body and comes with a pick guard as well.
-It has a maple fingerboard and can be made into an electric guitar.
+It has a maple fingerboard and can be made into a DIY electric guitar.

 - 1 A Little Background